Land mine: International treaties

 Signatories of the Ottawa Treaty agree that they will not use, produce, stockpile or trade in anti-personnel land mines.
 In 1997, there were 122 signatories; as of early 2016, 162 countries have joined the Treaty.
-Thirty-six countries, including the People's Republic of China, the Russian Federation and the United States, which together may hold tens of millions of stockpiled antipersonnel mines, are not party to the Convention.
+Thirty-six countries, including the People's Republic of China, the Russian Federation and the United States, which together may hold tens of millions of stockpiled anti-personnel mines, are not party to the Convention.
 Another 34 have yet to sign on.
 The United States did not sign because the treaty lacks an exception for the Korean Demilitarized Zone.

-There is a clause in the treaty, Article 3, which permits countries to retain land mines for use in training or development of countermeasures.
+Article 3 of the Treaty permits countries to retain land mines for use in training or development of countermeasures.
 Sixty-four countries have taken this option.

 As an alternative to an outright ban, 10 countries follow regulations that are contained in a 1996 amendment of Protocol II of the Convention on Conventional Weapons (CCW).
 The countries are China, Finland, India, Israel, Morocco, Pakistan, South Korea and the United States.
 Sri Lanka, which had adhered to this regulation, announced in 2016 that it would join the Ottawa Treaty.

-Submunitions and Unexploded ordnance from cluster munitions can also function as landmines, in that they continue to kill and maim indiscriminately long after conflicts have ended.
+Submunitions and unexploded ordnance from cluster munitions can also function as land mines, in that they continue to kill and maim indiscriminately long after conflicts have ended.
 The Convention on Cluster Munitions (CCM) is an international treaty that prohibits the use, distribution, or manufacture of cluster munitions.
 The CCM entered into force in 2010, and has been ratified by over 100 countries.

 Manufacturers

-Before the Ottawa Treaty was adopted, the Arms Project of Human Rights Watch identified "almost 100 companies and government agencies in 48 countries" that had manufactured "more than 340 types of antipersonnel landmines in recent decades."
+Before the Ottawa Treaty was adopted, the Arms Project of Human Rights Watch identified "almost 100 companies and government agencies in 48 countries" that had manufactured "more than 340 types of anti-personnel land mines in recent decades".
 Five to ten million mines were produced per year with a value of $50 to $200 million.
 The largest producers were probably China, Italy and the Soviet Union.
 The companies involved included giants such as Daimler-Benz, the Fiat Group, the Daewoo Group, RCA and General Electric.

 As of 2017, the Landmine & Cluster Munition Monitor identified four countries that were "likely to be actively producing" land mines: India, Myanmar, Pakistan and South Korea.
 Another seven states reserved the right to make them but were probably not doing so: China, Cuba, Iran, North Korea, Russia, Singapore, and Vietnam.

+In recent years, arms industry manufacturers have been using non-static mines that can be specifically targeted in order to remove the imprecision of anti-personnel devices, promoting the use of movable underground systems, movable above ground systems and systems that can be expired (automatically or manually via strategic operators.)

+Development of systems such as Termite, by arms firm EMC Operations has led to criticism from proponents of past multilateral agreements against the placement of land mines and submunitions due to expectations of similar long-dormancy period issues after systems break or fail after it was announced that vehicles would likely be armed to destroy static targets, rather than focus purely on demining efforts.